Guides • Build Banking Apps

 • Obtained a sandbox/production client_id from the Developer Portal

-• Obtained a sandbox/production transport.pem certificate from the Developer Portal or QTSP issuing body
+• Obtained sandbox/production transport.pem and signing.pem certificates from the Developer Portal or from a QTSP issuing body

-• Uploaded the jwks_url in the Developer Portal that is specific to your transport.pem certificate
+• Uploaded in the Developer Portal the jwks_url that is specific to your signing.pem certificate

 tip